RafqaHaddad1/DesignPatterns/README.md

 ### E. Facade

 ---------------------------------------
-Certainly!
 The **Facade** design pattern provides a simplified interface to a complex system of classes, libraries, or frameworks.
 It hides the underlying complexities and offers an easier way to access functionalities.
 Here's a summary:

 - **Purpose**: To provide a straightforward interface for a complex subsystem.
 - **Example**: Imagine a computer with operations like `startCPU()`, `loadRAM()`, and `readDisk()`.
 A `ComputerFacade` class could offer a single method, `startComputer()`, that encapsulates these operations, making it easier for users to operate the computer without dealing with low-level details.